Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Dec 06, 2019

 Of course, the prosecutors are using that particular statement in order to prosecute the person.
-I've noticed that most of the time when defendants give statements in criminal cases that usually ends up being the evidence that the prosecutors use to convict them in the case.
+I've noticed that most of the time, when defendants give statements in criminal cases, those statements often become the evidence that prosecutors use to convict them in the case.

 Testify at Jury Trial